 How to Get Rid of and Prevent Creeping Charlie

-Since creeping charlie has an extensive root system, hand pulling can be difficult.
-Unless all parts are removed, this common lawn weed is apt to come back.
-Even though weeds with shallow roots are easy to pull up, all the plant material of existing plants has to be removed to prevent new growth.
+Since creeping charlie has an extensive root system, hand pulling can be virtually impossible.
+Unless all parts are removed, this common lawn weed will most certainly back.
+Even though weeds with shallow roots are easy to pull up, these are all interconnected and all the plant material of existing plants has to be removed to prevent new growth.

-Broadleaf herbicides work best.
+Broadleaf herbicides with Triclopyr work the best.
+Spray it in the spring and fall to keep these weeds in check.
 Maintaining the health of your turfgrass is the best defense against lawn weeds like creeping charlie.
 If creeping charlie invades garden beds, you’ll want to avoid the use of a broadleaf weed killer and stick to pulling the weeds by hand or hoeing.

 Henbit